michaelmusty/.dotfiles/README.markdown

 *   `pass(1)` entries
 *   `ssh(1)` hostnames from `~/.ssh/config`

+For commands that pretty much always want to operate on text, such as text file or stream editors, I exclude special file types and extensions I know are binary.
+I don't actually read the file, so this is more of a heuristic thing, and sometimes it will get things wrong.

 I also add completions for my own scripts and functions where useful.
 The completions are dynamically loaded if Bash is version 4.0 or greater.
 Otherwise, they're all loaded on startup.